hamza15/AWS-EC2-FLASK-WSGI-NGINX/README.md

    10. Test your uWSGI Server configuration by providing an available socket and specifying a protocol:
        >  uwsgi --socket 0.0.0.0:8000 --protocol=http -w wsgi

+   11. We can deactivate the virtual environment since the rest of the commands are not specific to this project.

+   12. Create a uWSGI Configuration file for a prod-ready environment.
+Copy the wsgi.ini file from this repo and place it in your project directory.

+       **We don't specify a protocol in this config file because by NGINX speaks the binary protocol natively.
+WSGI uses the binary protocol byd default.**

+   13.